When will the OTCAS application open for the next cohort?

 When is the ACU application deadline?
 What if my OTCAS application is not verified by the deadline?

-The deadline to apply for the fall 2019 cohort is December 14th, 2018 and this deadline does include the OTCAS verification process.
+The deadline to apply is December 14th and this deadline does include the OTCAS verification process.
 Please click here to find helpful application timeline tips from OTCAS.

 Do I need to submit documents to ACU, in addition to OTCAS?
-Is there an ACU application fee?
+Is there a supplemental ACU application fee?

 How many applicants apply/are accepted each year?

 Between 250 - 300 students apply each year; 45 students are accepted.

 What is the minimum GPA required to apply?

 An overall GPA of 3.0 is required to apply.